EyePreserve: Identity-Preserving Iris Synthesis: Datasets

 \subsection{Test Datasets}

-The first test subset is an eye-disjoint subset of \textbf{WBPD} representing data from three subjects, whose data was not used during training and validation.
+\siamul{The first test subset is the combination of (a) an eye-disjoint subset of \textbf{WBPD} representing data from three eyes, and (b) a newly-collected dataset from five unique eyes that is offered with this paper.
+We collectively call this test set WBPD-plus.}

-The second test set, the \textbf{Hollingsworth Split (HWS)} dataset~ \cite{hollingsworth2009pupil} contains images of irises with pupil dilation variations for the same identities and was used to demonstrate that pupil dilation can degrade iris biometric performance.
-This dataset is technically an eye-disjoint subset of CSOSIPAD.
+The second test set, the \textbf{Hollingsworth Split (HWS)} dataset~\cite{hollingsworth2009pupil} contains images of irises with pupil dilation variations for the same identities and was used to demonstrate that pupil dilation can degrade iris biometric performance.
+This dataset is an eye-disjoint subset of CSOSIPAD.

 The third test set, the \textbf{Quality-Face/Iris Research Ensemble (Q-FIRE)} dataset~\cite{QFIRE}, contains near-infrared (NIR) videos of individuals at different distances and illumination levels.
-We extract iris images from these videos using simple template-matching techniques and use the resulting dataset for evaluation.
-The source code for extracting still samples used in this work from the Q-FIRE videos are provided along with this paper to guarantee reproducibility.
+We extract iris images from Q-FIRE videos, and \siamulnew{the source code for this extraction from the Q-FIRE videos is provided with this paper for reproducibility}.

+\siamulnew{The fourth test set, the Warsaw-BioBase-SmartPhone-Iris (WBSPI)~\cite{trokielewicz2018cross} contains both NIR images and RGB images of the same individuals.
+The lighting differences between the NIR and RGB acquisitions cause pupil size differences.
+For our experiments, we utilize the red channel from the RGB images to evaluate the robustness of {\it EyePreserve} when processing images outside the standard NIR spectrum.}